This is a text-book example of the 1813 Dump.

 Notice the oblique milling around the edge.
 It is fully evident.
 (The edge milling was used as deterrent against clipping whereby the unscrupulous shaved off slivers of silver, reducing the silver content of the Dump.
 And making a small profit on the side.)

 6, Evidence of the original Spanish Dollar design, an aspect that really counts

 While the Holey Dollar clearly shows that it is one coin struck from another, in a less obvious way so too can the Dump.
-The design detail of the original Spanish Dollar from which this Dump was created is evident on the reverse above the word FIFTEEN.
+The design detail of the original Spanish Dollar from which this Dump was created is evident on the reverse.
 We refer to it as the under-type and it is not always present.
 Its existence re-affirms the origins of the Dump and is highly prized.